Kartik232001/Voice-Assisted-Windows-Assistant/README.md

 # Voice-Assisted-Windows-Assistant
-This is a windows voice assistant developed using Python.
+This is a voice assisted windows assistant using Python to automate simple tasks and get audio output.
+Added functionalities to take notes using speech-to-text, open system apps, perform windows shortcuts, add alarms, play music, check internet speed.
+Automated web browser to open, close and switch tabs, open downloads and history, add bookmarks and also performs google search from any window.